 Imagine being able to combine ride-sharing, public transit, bike-sharing and other shared mobility services into a connected offering, where you can simply and easily plan, purchase and travel, only paying for what you use and using the most convenient route and vehicle for your trip.

 We believe Mobility-as-a-Service will provide a real alternative to private car journeys and ultimately car ownership, enabling seamless journeys from the moment you leave your front door until you reach your destination.
-This vision is no longer a pipe dream and there are steps that can be taken today to turn this vision into a reality.

 Mobility-as-a-Service (MaaS) is the movement to a complete mobility experience from the moment you leave your front door until you reach your destination, planning and paying seamlessly based on what and how much you use, without using a private car.

 Mobility-as-a-Service may be the most exciting opportunity for transit agencies in decades and will empower a new mobility reality in which people no longer buy or use a private vehicle, putting transit agencies at the center of large and small MaaS ecosystems around the globe, ensuring equity, reducing congestion and helping achieve social and environmental goals.